AmitKadosh1/Build-New-Dataset-And-Classify-Faces-By-Using-Transfer-Learning/README.md

 - Run the code "split_verify_ds_to_train_val_test".
 Inside the folder "Dataset Folders" a folder named "Final dataset" will be created.

-The dataset creation process can be seen in the [next section](#creating-a-dataset).

 ### stage 2 - Train and test the model:

 Run the code "build_and_train_the_model.py". important comments: